-Welcome to the Department of Industrial & Systems Engineering at the University of Tennessee
+Welcome to the Department of Industrial & Systems Engineering

 The department offers Bachelor of Science, Master of Science, and Doctoral degrees in Industrial Engineering.
 A Master of Science degree and a Doctoral degree with a concentration in Engineering Management are available through the distance education provided by the department.